 For Post-Parturition Disorders

-Azadirachta Indica is very useful in childbirth, administration of neem leaves juice during labor before childbirth produces a normal contraction in the uterus and prevents possible inflammation.
-It corrects the bowel movements and checks onset fevers, thereby facilitating normal delivery.
+Azadirachta Indica is very useful in childbirth, administration of neem leaf juice during labor before childbirth produces a normal contraction in the uterus and prevents possible inflammation.
+It corrects bowel movements and checks the onset of fevers, thereby facilitating normal delivery.